Taaniya/research-paper-summaries/information_retrieval_and_ranking/information_retrieval_and_ranking_summaries.md

 * Similarly, each document is encoded by first tokenizing it, adding token [D] after prepending [CLS] token in the beginning.

 **Late interaction approach to compute relevance score –**
-* Dot product of bag of contextualized embeddings of all query tokens – E_q and contextualized embeddings of each token in document d, E_d.
+* Dot product of bag of contextualized embeddings of all query tokens – $E_q$ and contextualized embeddings of each token in document d, $E_d$.
 * To compute score for each document, its reduced across all document tokens with max_pool to choose document term with maximum similarity.
 Similarly, this token embeddings similarity with each query token embeddings is summed up to compute the relevance score.
 All the documents are sorted by this relevance score for ranking.

 **Indexing technique –**